 9.5.3.
-Sample size for prevalence
+Sample size for descriptive analyses

-Sample size calculations were performed with SAS® statistical software (version 9.4 or higher, SAS Institute, Cary, NC) and PASS 2021 Power Analysis and Sample Size software (version 21.0.3, CSS, LLC, Kaysville, Utah).
-For the calculations, general population prevalence estimates were obtained for the outcomes of interest from various sources, including the Metropolitan Atlanta Congenital Defects Program, National Vital Statistics System, and published literature.
+Sample size calculations were performed with SAS® statistical software (version 9.4 or higher, SAS Institute, Cary, NC) and PASS 2021 Power Analysis and Sample Size software (version 21.0.3, CSS, LLC, Kaysville, Utah, USA) for the outcomes of interest.
+For the calculations, general population prevalence estimates were obtained for the outcomes of interest from various sources, including the MACDP, NVSS, the National Institute for Child Health and Human Development's Consecutive Pregnancies Study and Consortium on Safe Labor Study, and published literature.